likecoin/likecoin-wordpress/likecoin/readme.txt

 4. Go to "Your Like Rewards" in the plugin settings.
 Click Connect to Liker ID, a MetaMask popup should appear, asking you to sign the Login message.
 Sign the message to fetch your Liker ID.
 5. You should see a Like Rewards in every post authored by you.

+After connecting your Liker ID, you can also use the shortcode [likecoin] to display Like Rewards Banner in your post.

 == Frequently Asked Questions ==